Guest user checkout

 When the shopper begins the checkout process, you will need to create a PaymentIntent object to indicate your intent to collect payment from the shopper.

-When the checkout page loads, on your server, call Create a PaymentIntent API API with an amount and currency.
+When the checkout page loads, on your server, call Create a PaymentIntent API with an amount and currency.
 Always decide how much to charge on the server side, a trusted environment, as opposed to the client.
 This prevents malicious shoppers from being able to alter the payment amount.

 Provide return_url